DWilcox02/DWilcox02/README.md

 - Looking to:
 Work as an intern or trainee where I can develop new skills, both practical and inter-personal, in a professional workplace environment.
 More information on my LinkedIn

-- Top languages:
+- Skills:
-Python, Java
+Python, Java, Linux Servers, Webscraping, Excel dataframes, Arduino